MichaelCurrin/code-cookbook/recipes/terraform/README.md

 How to import a resource into a workspace.

-Here for the Datadog provider - see [DD provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs) docs.
+Here we import a [Datadog synthetic](https://www.datadoghq.com/).
+See [DD provider](https://registry.terraform.io/providers/DataDog/datadog/latest/docs) section the Terraform docs.

 - `main.tf`
     ```terraform